EBITDA Margin Calculator

 EBITDA percentage or EBITDA margin is a metric that explores the operation efficiency of a company.
-Unlike net income, EBITDA is not affected by financial expenses such as interests and taxes neither by accounting expenses like depreciation and amortization.
+Unlike net income, EBITDA is not affected by financial expenses such as interest and taxes nor by accounting expenses like depreciation and amortization.
 Thus, EBITDA is a representation of core operations results.
-Then, comparing it to revenues indicates how efficient are company operations.
+Then, comparing it to revenues indicates how efficient are the company's operations.

 What is a good EBITDA margin percentage?

 A company's EBITDA margin percentage is good if it outperforms its industry average over time.
 We recommend considering an analysis not shorter than three years (preferably five years).
 Besides, the company you are studying shall also have low levels of debt compared to its peers.